beatonma/django-wm/docs/upgrading_to_2.0.md

-# Upgrading to v1.4+
+# Upgrading to v2.0

-The following guide seeks to alleviate potential issues when upgrading from `django-wm<1.4` to **v1.4.0** and beyond.
+The following guide seeks to alleviate potential issues when upgrading from `django-wm<2.0` to `django-wm>=2.0`.

 ⚠ **Breaking change** ⚠

 Prior versions of `django-wm` omitted [migration files] for the `mentions` app that this package provides.
 This was an oversight: when running `manage.py makemigrations`, one or more migration files would be generated within the `django-wm` package installation.
 This can cause issues when/if `django-wm` is upgraded with changes to its concrete models.

-Starting in **v1.4.0**, migrations for `mentions` app's _concrete_ models - models that are NOT [abstract base classes] - will be included with the package distribution.
+Starting in **v2.0.0**, migrations for `mentions` app's _concrete_ models - models that are NOT [abstract base classes] - will be included with the package distribution.
 This way, new changes to those concrete models can be smoothly migrated in any environment that uses `django-wm`.

 The following models are affected by the change: